remimimimimi/ghaf-not/site/index.md

 Given the three above derivations, it is possible to generate the appropriate qemu-kvm invocation as a script, [runvm](runvm.md). runvm is the main entry point to start playing and understanding not-os.
-Follow the link, and enjoy!
+Follow that link, or any one of those at the bottom of each page, and enjoy!

 <br />
 <br />
-*To follow along, you can clone the Git repository and run each `nix-build` command as they appear at the top of each page.*
+*To follow along, you can clone [the Git repository](https://github.com/noteed/not-os/) and run each `nix-build` command as they appear at the top of each page.*

 <hr />